PynPoint/PynPoint/docs/examples.rst

    (5, 514, 512)
    (3, 514, 512)

-3. Remove every NDIT+1 frame from the science data, which contains the average of the FITS cube (NACO specific):
+3. Remove every NDIT+1 frame (which contains the average of the FITS cube) from the science data (NACO specific):

 .. code-block:: python